-Billionaire philanthropist with big links to NZ dies
+'Part-Kiwi': Billionaire philanthropist with big links to NZ dies

 Robertson donated an art collection valued at $115 million, including works by Pablo Picasso, Paul Cezanne, Paul Gauguin, Henri Matisse and Salvador Dali, to the Auckland Art Gallery.

-The Auckland Art Gallery described Robertson's donated works as "among the most generous philanthropic acts in New Zealand history."
+The Auckland Art Gallery described Robertson's donated works as "among the most generous philanthropic acts in New Zealand history".